xXleowXx/gitlab-charts/doc/troubleshooting/kubernetes_cheat_sheet.md

   - Check the output of `kubectl get events -w --all-namespaces`.
   - Check the logs of pods within `gitlab-managed-apps` namespace.
-  - On the side of GitLab check Sidekiq log and Kubernetes log.
-When GitLab is installed via Helm chart, `kubernetes.log` can be found inside the Sidekiq pod.

 - How to get your initial administrator password <https://docs.gitlab.com/charts/installation/deployment.html#initial-login>: